Skip to content

 Raises

-An exception is raised if col is not found in any of the signal files read.
+An exception is raised if col is not a column of a signal file.

-An exception is raised if a file cannot not be read in a path in path_names.
+An exception is raised if a file could not be read.

 An exception is raised if an unsupported file format was provided for file_ext.